Boson Sampling with Gaussian input states: toward efficient scaling and certification: Proposal

-Finally, one would like to verify if the generated state is sufficient to perform the task at hand, that is Boson Sampling.
+Finally, one would like to certify if the generated state is sufficient to perform the task at hand, that is Boson Sampling.
 For approximate Boson Sampling, one does not need to generate the state ideally but within some trace distance bound $\varepsilon$.
-Using the Fuchs-van de Graff inequality, a trace distance is upper bounded by the fidelity by $1-F<\varepsilon$.
+Using the Fuchs-van de Graff inequality~\cite{fuchs1997cryptographic}, a trace distance is upper bounded by the fidelity by $\varepsilon\leq \sqrt{1-F}$.
 A robust certification strategy is given by Aolita \textit{et al.} \cite{Aolita2015}, which tests if a fidelity lower bound (or equivalently maximum trace distance) holds between a pure Gaussian target state and a potentially mixed preparation state.
-Here, we argue that this result can also be employed for verification.
-In order to perform the verification, the Gaussian covariance matrix elements need to be estimated and manipulated with knowledge of the target pure state.
-This produces a bound of the fidelity which can be used to test for appropriateness of the apparatus to perform Gaussian input Boson Sampling.
-The samples needed to achieve a fixed fidelity bound (or fixed trace distance) is higher than the Chernoff bound and scales as $\mathcal{O}(m^4)$ times, where $m$ is the number of modes in the state being verified.
-This verification process can require considerable amounts of data to scale, but the scaling with system size is polynomial, making the process feasible.
-This is as opposed to the verification in the discrete variables model as addressed in the same article \cite{Aolita2015} which requires the tested state to be generated $\mathcal{O}(nm^n)$ samples when verifying a process with $n$ photons in $m$ modes.
+Here, we argue that this result can also be employed for certification.
+In order to perform the certification, the Gaussian covariance matrix elements need to be estimated and manipulated with knowledge of the target pure state.
+This produces a bound of the fidelity, which can be used to test for appropriateness of the apparatus to perform Gaussian input Boson Sampling.
+The samples needed to achieve a fixed fidelity bound (or fixed trace distance) is higher than the Chernoff bound, and scales polynomially in $m$, the number of modes in the state being certified.
+Reference \cite{Aolita2015} indicates an $\mathcal{O}(m^4)$ scaling in the number of copies for the certification of Gaussian target states.
+However, calculating the coefficients for the scaling of this certification test for Boson Sampling with Gaussian input states reveals an $\mathcal{O}(m^5)$ scaling.
+In particular, for $m \geq 25$, the number of samples $K$ required for certification is estimated to be:

+The coefficients above can be obtained from the expressions presented in Ref.~\cite{Aolita2015} and by using properties of Gaussian states.
+Some assumptions regarding the target fidelity and success probability of the certification test were made to obtain the numerical coefficients.
+More details can be found in the Appendix.